Distinguished regular supercuspidal representations

-\paragraph{Main results.} Now we give a more detailed introduction to our results.
-Let $F$ be a finite extension field of the rational $p$-adic field $\BQ_p$ where $p$ is a prime number.
-For safe, we suppose that $p$ is sufficiently large.
-We refer to latter contents for the precise assumptions on $p$.
+Now we give a more detailed introduction to our results.
+Let $F$ be a non-archimedean local field of residual characteristic $p$.
+We suppose that $p$ is sufficiently large, and refer to Section \ref{subsubsec. assumption} for the precise assumptions on $p$.